rodrigobaron/qafs/README.md

     Simple and scalable feature store with data quality checks.
 </h3>

+## WARN: API WILL BE REWRITE FOR SIMPLICITY

 feature store aim to solve the data management problems when building Machine Learning applications.
 However the data quality is a component which data teams need integrate and handle as separated component.
 This project join both concepts keeping the data quality closely coupled with data transformations making necessary a minimal data verification check and possibiliting the data/transformations check evolve during the projects.

 For that **qafs** have a strong dependecy with [pandera](https://pandera.readthedocs.io/) to build the data validations.